- Why does a knee replacement need to be revised?

 To avoid lung congestion, it is important to breathe deeply and cough up any phlegm you may have.

-Your Orthopaedic Surgeon will use one or more measures to minimize blood clots in you legs, such as inflatable leg coverings, stockings and injections into your abdomen to thin the blood clots or DVT’s, which will be discussed in detail in the complications section.
+To minimize blood clots in your legs, you can use one or more measures such as inflatable leg coverings, stockings, and injections into your abdomen to thin the blood clots or DVT’s, which will be discussed in detail in the complications section.

-Usually you will be in hospital for 3-5 days and then either go home or to a rehabilitation facility depending on your needs.
-You will need physical therapy on your knee following surgery.
+Usually, you will be in a hospital for 3-5 days and then either go home or to a rehabilitation facility depending on your needs.
+You will need physical therapy for your knee following surgery.

 Bending your knee is variable, but by 6 weeks it should bend to 90 degrees.
 The goal is to get 110-115 degrees of movement.

 Take a bath when wound dries up.
 You can drive at about 6 weeks, once you have regained control of your leg.
 You should be walking reasonably comfortably by 6 weeks.

 More physical activities, such as sports previously discussed may take 3 months to be able to do comfortably.